cebcar/TECHDOCS/tools/GitHub.md

 - .gitignore
-  - do not ignore .gitignore
+  - do not gitignore .gitignore
     > !.gitignore
   - ignore folder .cebcar
     > .cebcar